USS ALFRED A. CUNNINGHAM DD-752 Ship History

 A regular overhaul kept her at the Mare Island Naval Shipyard from February through April 1954.
 Then, after two months of training, Alfred A. Cunningham got underway for WestPac on 10 August.
 En route, she stopped at Pearl Harbor for gunnery and antisubmarine exercises and then continued on to Yokosuka, Japan.
 Alfred A. Cunningham joined TG 70.2 for maneuvers and division exercises and made two brief port visits to Manila.
 Next she operated with TF 72 as a part of a patrol in the Taiwan Strait.
 Alfred A. Cunningham then escorted Yorktown (CV-10) to Hong Kong and on to Manila, where she spent the holiday season.

 Alfred A. Cunningham continued her work as planeguard for Yorktown into 1955, and returned to Long Beach on 6 February.
-After a leave and upkeep period, she resumed operations off the California coast.
+After a leave and upkeep peiod, she resumed operations off the California coast.
 On 11 May, the destroyer took part in Operation “WigWam.”

 Following five months of preparation, Alfred A. Cunningham departed the west coast on 11 October, bound for Japan.
 She made fuel stops at Pearl Harbor and Midway en route to Yokosuka.
 Upon completion of voyage repairs, the destroyer joined TF 77 for three weeks of duty, broken once by a port call at Kobe, Japan.
 Alfred A. Cunningham spent the Christmas holidays at Yokosuka.

 Antisubmarine exercises were her first assignment of 1956 before she proceeded, via Subic Bay, to join the Taiwan Strait patrol for a fortnight.
 Then the destroyer visited Hong Kong and stopped briefly in Yokosuka for repairs before sailing for home.
-After arriving at Long Beach on 31 March, she entered the San Francisco Naval Shipyard in May for an overhaul, which was followed by two months of underway training out of San Diego.
+After arriving at Long Beach on 31 March, she entered the San Francisco Naval Shipyard in May for an overhaul which was followed by two months of underway training out of San Diego.
 On 6 November, Alfred A. Cunningham got underway to escort Bremerton to Melbourne, Australia, where the ships participated in festivities surrounding the XVI Olympic Games.
 After 10 days in that port, the destroyer sailed for Yokosuka.

 In January 1957, Alfred A. Cunningham took part in exercises near Chinhae, Korea, with ships of the Republic of Korea (ROK) Navy.
-She then joined TF 77 in the South China for planeguard duty.
+She then joined TF 77 in the South China Sea for plane-guard duty.
 This work was followed by another stint with the Taiwan Strait patrol.
 Alfred A. Cunningham made stops at Subic Bay, Hong Kong, and Yokosuka before sailing for the United States.

 She arrived at Long Beach on 12 May and devoted the next few months to air defense, hunter/killer operations, and shore bombardment exercises along the California coast.
 In December, the destroyer entered the Long Beach Naval Shipyard for an availability.

-On 13 January 1958, Alfred A, Cunningham sailed for another Far East tour.
+On 13 January 1958, Alfred A. Cunningham sailed for another Far East tour.
 Following stops at Pearl Harbor; Pago Pago, American Samoa; and Wellington, New Zealand, the destroyer arrived at Hobart, Tasmania, on 7 February.
 There, the members of her crew were graciously entertained by officials of the Royal Hobart Regatta.

 On 12 February, Alfred A. Cunningham got underway for Guam, where she received two weeks of repair work.
 The destroyer then shifted to Yokosuka, arriving on 1 April.
-During the following months, the ship took part in numerous exercises, escorting and screening Ticonderoga (CV-14) and other warships.
+During the following months, the ship took part in numerous exercises, escorting and and screening Ticonderoga (CV-14) and other warships.
 During the cruise, she visited Hong Kong; Subic Bay; and Buckner Bay, Okinawa, before arriving back at Long Beach on 21 July.
 In early September, she entered the Long Beach Naval Shipyard for overhaul.
 She left drydock in early December and spent the holidays in leave and upkeep.

 The destroyer held refresher training during the first three months of 1959, departed Long Beach on 28 March, and steamed to Yokosuka.
 On 15 April, she left that port in company with Shangri-La (CVA-38) to take part in Exercise “Sea Turtle,” off the coast of Korea.